Best of all? You can adapt it any way you like, so you don’t even need a recipe so much as a simple template.

 Honestly, icebox cakes are pretty endlessly adaptable, and incredibly easy, so play around with the format all summer and you’ll never have to turn on your oven for dessert.

-This post was originally published by Posie Harwood on August 3, 2015 and was updated by Chowhound Editors on June 1, 2019 with additional images, links, and text.
+This post was originally published by Posie Harwood in 2015 and was updated by Chowhound Editors with additional images, links, and text.

 Header image courtesy of Dorling Kindersley: Charlotte Tolhurst/Getty Images